annSolstice/annSolstice/README.md

-- 👋 Hi, I’m @annSolstice
+- 👋 Hi, I’m @Kinn
-- the name behind it is I am Resiana Kinanti
-- 👀 I’m interested in web development
+- 👀 I’m interested in system development
-- 🌱 I’m currently learning html css
+- 🌱 I’m currently learning php
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...